pubnub/open-growth/handlers/readme.md

 The delight function should be called in the [delights.js](https://github.com/pubnub/open-growth/blob/master/handlers/delights.js) handler, which is an [After Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#async-et-after-pub-fire).

-In this example, we will make a XHR to Clearbit to get customer name, job title, and company name and then MonkeyLearn to determine this customer’s use case from company description, and/or job title.
+In this example, we will make an XHR to Clearbit to get customer name, job title, and company name and then MonkeyLearn to determine this customer’s use case from company description, and/or job title.

 After we have enriched our customer JSON object, we can decide the content of their email based on the signal name.
 Using logic, we can produce an email body like:
 ```